jonathanbaraldi/devopsforlife-elasticsearch/README.md

 4) Deploy do rancher
 5) K8S-infra - Deployment do cluster
 6) Deploy do longhorn - Cluster Infra
-7) deploy do nginx configuração do dns com ElastiSearch
+7) deploy do nginx configuração do dns
 8) Deploy do ElasticSearch
 9) Deploy do Kibana
 10) K8S-dev